silverstripe/silverstripe-framework/docs/en/reference/typography.md

 	}

-This functionality will be available in the version 2.0.2 of the CMS.
+**Note:** This functionality will be available in the version 2.0.2 of the CMS.